Ryobi RY38BP - 760 CFM Gas Backpack Blower

 The following charts are provided to give you an idea how the key specs of the Ryobi RY38BP compare with similar leaf blowers.

-- At 20.2 lbs, the Ryobi RY38BP sits at the upper end of the weight range for gas-powered backpack blowers up to 45cc.
+- Among other gas-powered backpack blowers up to 45cc, the Ryobi RY38BP is on the heavier side at 20.2 lbs.
 To enjoy the lowest possible weight in this category, you could have a look at the Stihl BR 200 which is only 12.6 lbs.

 Here's a list of the most popular specific comparisons: